cisco/mindmeld/docs/source/userguide/parser.rst

 Experimenting with an advanced configuration (optional)
 -------------------------------------------------------

-Now you are ready to define an advanced configuration, :ref:`load the configuration <load_config>`, and :ref:`run the parser <run_parser>`.
+Once you have defined an advanced configuration, :ref:`load the configuration <load_config>`, and :ref:`run the parser <run_parser>`.
 Observe the effects of your per-dependent configuration settings on parser accuracy, and if desired, iterate on the whole process.